Pā: Storage

 Most food was grown outside the pā, though in some higher ranked pā designs there were small terraces areas to grow food within the palisades.
 Guards were stationed on the summit during times of threat.
-The blowing of a polished shell trumpet or banging a large wooden gong signaled the alarm.
+The blowing of a polished shell trumpet or banging a large wooden gong signalled the alarm.
 In some pā in rocky terrain, boulders were used as weapons.
-Some iwi such as Ngāi Tūhoe did not construct pā during early periods, but used forest locations for defense, attack and refuge – called pā runanga.
+Some iwi such as Ngāi Tūhoe did not construct pā during early periods, but used forest locations for defence, attack and refuge – called pā rūnanga.
 Leading British archaeologist, Lady Aileen Fox (1976) has stated that there were about 2,000 hillforts in Britain and that New Zealand had twice that number but further work since then has raised the number of known pā to over 5,000.

 Pā played a significant role in the New Zealand Wars.
 They are also known from earlier periods of Māori history from around 500 years ago, suggesting that Māori iwi ranking and the acquiring of resources and territory began to bring about warfare and led to an era of pā evolution.